rhysd/vim-color-spring-night/gen/README.md

 Running the script outputs a generated script to stdout.

 You need to install Rust toolchain following [the official steps](https://www.rust-lang.org/en-US/install.html) and confirm that `cargo` command is available for package management for Rust.
+Rust 1.30 or later is required.

 To generate a colorscheme file: